dgaydukov/cert-aws/files/sa.md

 * reduce db failover time for 66%
 * enforce IAM access to db
-When you reboot you can option to restart rds in new AZ DB Subnet group - a list of VPC subnets (you should have at least 2 subnets in 2 different AZ) where rds would create your db.
+When you reboot you can option to restart rds in new AZ There are 3 types of groups:
+* Subnet group - a list of VPC subnets (you should have at least 2 subnets in 2 different AZ) where rds would create your db.
+* PG (Parameter Group) - a list of db config values that can be applied to 1 or many rds instances (for example you can increase a number of connections to rds here).
+You can't modify default PG (that would be created when you create db instance).
+If you want custom params add them to new pg and associate it with db.
+* OP (Option group) - a list of features that are available for db instance.
+By default empty op is assigned when you create db, you can't modify it, but you can create new op - add options, and assign it to db.
+    There are 2 types of options:
+    * persistent - can't be removed from an op while DB instances are associated with this op
+    * permanent - can never be removed from
+    There are 2 options available for mysql (for other engines other options available):
+    * MariaDB Audit Plugin - records db activity like users logging or queries
-DB Parameter Group - a list of db config values that can be applied to 1 or many rds instances Get current database `SELECT DATABASE() FROM DUAL;` You can enable encryption when you create db, but once created you can't enable it.
+    * MySQL memcached - enables apps to use InnoDB tables in a manner similar to NoSQL key-value data stores Get current database `SELECT DATABASE() FROM DUAL;` You can enable encryption when you create db, but once created you can't enable it.
 So if you create unencrypted db and want to turn on encryption you have to take snapshot encrypt it and create new encrypted db from it, then remove old db.
 IAM db auth - you can add db user and use iam user to authenticate to your db.
 You still have your initial username/password and can you them to access db, but you can also use temporary tokens generated by `aws rds generate-db-auth-token` command